Slyche/cardiac-wall-segmentation/README.md

 ## Approach

 U-Net with pretrained ResNet34 encoder, SCSE decoder attention, and deep supervision (24.5M parameters).
 Trained with DiceCE loss (CE=0.3, Dice=0.7), AdamW with differential learning rates (encoder 3e-5, decoder 3e-4), and CosineAnnealingLR.
-Evaluation follows nnU-Net conventions: 1000 epochs, 250 batches/epoch, patience 100, with test-time augmentation at inference.
+Evaluation follows nnU-Net conventions (1000 epochs, 250 batches/epoch, patience 100).
+Test-time augmentation is applied at inference.

 All results use **patient-level 5-fold cross-validation** — images from the same patient never appear in both training and validation sets.